ipspace/blog/content/posts/2011/04/openflow-faq-will-hype-ever-stop.md

 ---
+cdate: 2022-07-06
+comment: 'The industry press jumped onto the [ONF/OpenFlow hype](/2011/03/open-networking-foundation-fabric.html) with gusto, without ever trying to figure out what it''s all about.
+Not surprisingly, the articles they managed to produce were full of nonsense, prompting me to write yet another rant in April 2011.

+  Sad fact: some publications never clean up the mess they made, even when there''s a huge clash between what they published and the reality.
+The Network World article was still on their web site in July 2022.

+  '
 date: 2011-04-19 07:23:00+02:00
+sdn_hype_tag: initial
+series:
+- sdn_hype
 tags:
 - MPLS
 - SDN
 - OpenFlow
-series: sdn_hype
-sdn_hype_tag: initial
 title: 'OpenFlow FAQ: Will the Hype Ever Stop?'
 url: /2011/04/openflow-faq-will-hype-ever-stop.html
-comment: |
-  The industry press jumped onto the [ONF/OpenFlow hype](/2011/03/open-networking-foundation-fabric.html) with gusto, without ever trying to figure out what it's all about.
-Not surprisingly, the articles they managed to produce were full of nonsense, prompting me to write yet another rant in April 2011.

-  Sad fact: some publications never clean up the mess they made, even when there's a huge clash between what they published and the reality.
-The Network World article was still on their web site in July 2022.
-cdate: 2022-07-06
 ---
 Network World has published another masterpiece last week: [*FAQ: What is OpenFlow and why is it needed?*](https://www.networkworld.com/article/2202144/data-center-faq-what-is-openflow-and-why-is-it-needed.html) Following the [physics-changing promises made during the Open Network Foundation launch](https://blog.ipspace.net/2011/03/open-networking-foundation-fabric.html), one would hope to get some straight facts; obviously things don't work that way.
 Let's walk through some of the points.
 While most of them might not be too incorrect from an oversimplified perspective, they do over-hype a potentially useful technology way out of proportions.